Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 more powers and better combat skills.
 As a Martial Artist you're not hurting for money unless you choose a sword as your main weapon.
 The other options are pretty cheap, and leave them with enough change to buy some decent hand and foot armor for when they need to fight unarmed.
+Not only do those protect their extremities, they also give another +1 to punch and kick damage.

 Yes, that does mean that in a humorous campaign you might be able to spot a martial artist by their tattered robes and incredibly expensive heavy boots and